 Introduction to MySQL add user

-The default user that is present in MySQL after installing it is a root user.
-Besides that in real-time many users need to be created so that access privileges can be assigned accordingly to maintain the security of the database.
+The default user in MySQL after installing it is a root user.
+In real-time scenarios, it is necessary to create multiple users to assign access privileges and ensure the security of the database.
 Here we will see how we can create new users in MySQL.
-The creation of a new user in MySQL involves using the CREATE query statement to create a new user.
+Creating a new user in MySQL involves using the CREATE query statement to create a new user.

 Syntax of MySQL add user